-I love a good brownie, but brownies can easily be cakey.
-That’s simply not a brownie!
-A true brownie should be fudgy and so I went looking for a fudgy-brownie recipe.
+I love a good brownie, but brownies can easily be cakey and that’s simply not a brownie!
+For me, the perfect brownie should be fudgy.
+This Keto Fudge Brownie recipe is just that!

 I also added 60 grams of chocolate to the recipe whereas the original one does not have added chocolate.
 I used the Woolies Dark Belgium Chocolate but I sure the 80-85% Lindt will be fine too.

 If you love all things chocolatey, you will love my Keto-Sex-In-A-Pan recipe too.

 I’ve also made another batch where I added some walnuts and protein powder, but it came out cakey, as you can see in the picture below.
 Over-whisking your batter also makes brownies come out cakey instead of fudgy so be mindful when you incorporate your ingredients.

 Brownies (for me) are best served with ice-cream.
 I bought Woolies Carb Clever ice cream this time around.